Contributed By Intuity

 Such establishments can act as importers of record, provided that they report their activities and the products they import to the ANSM.

-Imports of pharmaceuticals require import permits, which are delivered by the ANSM.
+Imports of medicines require import permits, which are delivered by the ANSM.
 Import permits may be delivered for an import within three months or for several imports within a year for a predefined quantity.

 Medical devices can only be imported if they are CE marked and importers shall report to the ANSM their activities and the products they import.

 Specific restrictions may be imposed for well-defined therapeutic categories of products (eg, vaccines, narcotics, psychotropic drugs, gene and cell therapy products, clinical trial products and medicinal products used in biomedical researches).
 The EU product classification system provides a classification for all products under a tariff code that includes information on the duty rates, applicable protective measures, external trade statistics, import and export formalities, and other non-tariff requirements.
 The classification includes:

 The Council Regulation (EEC) No 2658/87 of 23 July 1987 and the Commission Implementing Regulation (EU) 2018/1602 of 11 October 2018 set up the EU product classification system.

 A new type of trade agreement (ie, bilateral or regional agreements) that tend to reduce non-tariff barriers are signed between the EU and industrialised third countries; for example, the CETA (EU-Canada), the TAFTA/TTIP (EU-US) and the JEFTA (EU-Japan).

 For the hospital market, prices are freely set through bids.
 For the private market, the price is free on the non-reimbursable market.
 On the contrary, on the reimbursable market, the retail price is regulated and set by an agreement between the Economic Committee for Health Care Products (CEPS) and the company, or in the absence of an agreement, by the CEPS alone.
 Prices for OTC products are free.